-Based upon Finnish folklore and modern World Wife Carrying Championship rules, couples do not actually have to be married to compete, but do have to be comprised of a man and woman.
+Based upon Finnish folklore and modern World Wife Carrying Championship rules, couples do not actually have to be married or even dating to compete, but do have to be comprised of a man and woman.
 Both participants must also be of legal drinking age.

 The idea of wife-carrying is Sonkajärvi's very own.
 Despite its humorous look, the sport has deep roots in Finnish and Estonian history and is based on a brigand named Rosvo-Ronkainen who only accepted men capable of proving their worth and strength.
 In those days, a common practice was to steal women from the neighbouring villages to and run through a rigorous course.

-For more information on the event, visit sundayriver.com.
+For more information on the event, including video and pictures, visit sundayriver.com.